-Customers in temporary housing (e.g. shelters or hostels) who are unable to provide a permanent address may borrow 2 items at a time.
+Customers in temporary housing (e.g. shelters or hostels) who are unable to provide a permanent address may borrow 5 items at a time and must renew their card every three months.

 A charge is levied for the replacement of a lost or stolen card.
 (Schedule 5.2)